Coactive TVUser-centered

 - The simplest case is video

 session-shifting.
-Such capabilities have been announced by distributors,
+Such capabilities are now being offered by TV distributors,

 such as to shift a program being viewed on a TV to a mobile device, so